-Adhering to a prescribed medication schedule is crucial for maintaining one's health.
-However, this can be particularly challenging for elderly individuals who may experience memory issues, dementia, or cognitive decline.
-Managing daily medication routines becomes increasingly difficult for them.
+\textit{Medication Management}\\ Adherence to medication schedules is vital but challenging for elderly individuals with memory issues.
 Fortunately, the integration of IoT offers a solution to this problem, and numerous research efforts have explored using IoT to track patients' medication compliance.

-In one study \cite{bharadwaj2017enhancing}, a medical box was developed with the primary function of reminding individuals to take their medications.
-Notably, this system features three separate trays for different times of the day (morning, afternoon, and night).
-Additionally, it can measure vital health parameters such as blood pressure, temperature, blood oxygen levels, and ECG readings.
-A mobile application was designed to facilitate two-way communication between patients and doctors, and the recorded information is accessible to both parties.
-Furthermore, authors in \cite{karagiannis2020design} have proposed storage conditions, including temperature and humidity solutions, to help users maintain an optimal environment for their medications.
+In \cite{bharadwaj2017enhancing}, a medical box was created to remind individuals to take medications, featuring three trays for different times of the day.
+The system also measures vital health parameters (i.e., blood pressure, temperature, blood oxygen levels, etc.) and facilitates two-way communication between patients and doctors through a mobile application.